-The tTwenty-five (25) feet foot area of no-disturbance between any proposed activity subject to regulation under the Bylaw and a protected from any wetland resource area subject to protection under the Bylaw.
+Twenty-five (25) feet from any wetland resource area subject to protection under the Bylaw.

 ORDER OF CONDITIONS

 The decision issued by the Conservation Commission containing conditions that regulate or prohibit an activity subject to regulation as set forth in Section 2 of these regulations and under the Bylaw.